Aerial skiing: History

 Performing a somersault on skis has origins in 1906 with the development of "stunt skiing", while aerials as a discipline was popularized in the 1950s by Olympic gold medalist Stein Eriksen.

 Aerials events have featured since the first FIS Freestyle Ski World Cup in 1980 and FIS Freestyle World Ski Championships in 1986.

 Freestyle skiing was recognized as a sport by the International Ski Federation in 1979 and was initially added to the 1988 Winter Olympics as a demonstration event.
 After appearing as a demonstration event for the 1988 and 1992 Winter Olympics, aerials became a full medal event since the 1994 Winter Olympics.

 At the 2022 Winter Olympics, the mixed team aerials was added as a medal event.
 The event involves three skiers (with at least one of each gender) competing as a team, with their individual scores being added together to form a team score.

 Training

 During summer months, aerialists train by performing jumps off specially constructed water ramps and landing in a swimming pool.
 Aerialists may also use trampolines to practice techniques specific to aerials such as a straight body position.

 Scoring

 In competitions, jumps are evaluated by a panel of five judges.
 Each judge gives a score for three components: air (out of 2.0), form (out of 5.0) and landing (out of 3.0).
 The high and low scores for each component are then discarded and the three scores in each component are summed to give the total judge's score out of 30.
-The total judge's score is then multiplied by the jump's degree of difficulty (ranging from 2.050 to 5.300 (Note: For men, degree of difficulty scores range from 2.050 to 5.000 while scores range from 2.050 to 5.300 for women.
-However, the degree of difficulty is capped to 5.0 for Olympic events.)) to determine the final score.
-Final scores are truncated to two decimal places.
+The total judge's score is then multiplied by the jump's degree of difficulty.